Publish Data Using SQL

 SELECT @return_value_argument

-The following example performs a function call to submit an external load identified by the Load ID 22.
-It submits it with the job name INTEGRATE_DATA
+The following example demonstrates a function call for submitting an external load identified by load ID 22.
+The external load is submitted with the job name INTEGRATE_DATA and the repository schema is REPO.
+The returned batch ID is stored in the vBatch_id variable.

 vBatch_id := REPO.INTEGRATION_LOAD.SUBMIT_LOAD(